The Comics We Loved: Summary

-Yugoslavia in the 20th century was a region that was not only massively developing comics’ culture, but was also producing many important works in the history of comics.
-This tradition has continued even today in the countries which were a part of the former Yugoslavia: Serbia, Croatia, North Macedonia, Slovenia, Bosnia and Herzegovina and Montenegro.

-The book provides basic information, panel examples, and critiques or citations from critiques for about 400 comics from about 400 authors (about 200 artists, 150 scriptwriters, and 50 writers whose works were used in comics).
-With the help of about 100 comics critics from the whole of the Western Balkans, the book has been written and compiled by three co-authors – Živojin Tamburić (who is also initiator and editor of the book), Zdravko Zupan, and Zoran Stefanović.
+The book provides basic information, panel examples, and critiques or citations from critiques for 400 comics from 200 artists, 150 scriptwriters, and 50 writers whose works were used in comics.
+With the help from approximately 100 comics critics from the Western Balkans, the book has been written and compiled by three co-authors: Živojin Tamburić (who is also initiator and editor of the book), Zdravko Zupan, and Zoran Stefanović.

-The criteria that were used for the selection of comics are aesthetic and professional achievements, popularity, originality, sociological relevance, and curiosities.
-The book is distinguished by many special research materials and a rediscovery of many forgotten authors’ opuses after many decades of obscurity.
-The book is published in Serbian, but the most important parts are translated into English.
+Popularity, creativity, societal relevance, art, professional accomplishment, and curiosity were employed as selection criteria for comics.
+The book is distinguished by many research materials and a rediscovery of previously unpopular authors’ opuses after decades of obscurity.
+The book is published in the Serbian language, but the major parts are translated into English.